-“The exact prevalence of NB [neuroborreliosis] in France is unknown because reporting is not required,” explains Guet-Revillet.
-“Nevertheless, the prevalence seems rare.”
+“The exact prevalence of Lyme neuroborreliosis in France is unknown because reporting is not required,” Guet-Revillet explains.
+“Nevertheless, the condition appears to be rare.”

-The outcome for the 9 children “was favorable” after a 2- to 3-week course of third-generation cephalosporin.
+The outcome for the nine children described in this case series was favorable following a two- to three-week course of third-generation cephalosporin therapy.

-Diagnosing some of these children can be extremely challenging, Guet-Revillet points out, “because of the clinical and biological similarity of [neuroborreliosis] to viral meningitis (especially herpes simplex virus and varicella-zoster virus meningitis) and tuberculous meningitis.
+Diagnosing Lyme neuroborreliosis in children can be challenging, Guet-Revillet notes, because of its clinical and biological similarity to viral meningitis—particularly herpes simplex virus and varicella-zoster virus meningitis—as well as tuberculous meningitis.
+This difficulty is further compounded by delays in obtaining serologic test results.

 Related Articles: